Your Ultimate Guide to the 2019 Mōʻiliʻili Summer Fest

 Learn about Tanabata (the holiday on the seventh day of the seventh month), write a wish on a strip of paper and hang it on a bamboo tree from the Japanese Cultural Center of Hawaiʻi.
 Decorate an uchiwa, Japanese round fan, to use during the night.
 The Mōʻiliʻili Community Center will also display historic photos of Mōʻiliʻili’s Hawaiian, Hawaiian-Chinese and Japanese-American residents.
 Order a reprint of the book, Mōʻiliʻili–The Life of a Community, while you’re browsing.

 Where and When

 Save the date!
 Festivities start at 5 p.m. on Saturday, July 6 and end at 10 p.m.
 Head to the old Varsity Theatre parking lot at 1100 University Ave. near Coyne Street.

 Where to Park

 Street parking is available but fills up quickly.
-You can park for free at the University of Hawaiʻi at Mānoa’s Lower Campus Road parking structure and lot.
-To park at the top floor of the parking structure at 1323 Lower Campus Road, enter from Dole Street, let the gate attendants know you’ll be attending the Mōʻiliʻili Summer Fest and you’ll receive a parking ticket to display.
-There is also a parking lot at 1428 Lower Campus Road that is found on the corner of University Avenue and Dole Street (makai side).
+You can park for free at the University of Hawaiʻi at Mānoa’s Lower Campus Road parking structure.
+Enter the structure, located at 1323 Lower Campus Road, from Dole Street, let the gate attendants know you’ll be attending the Mōʻiliʻili Summer Fest and you’ll receive a parking ticket to display.

-Shuttles will pick up at the corner of University Avenue and Dole Street from 4–10 p.m. or you can take a 10-minute stroll down University Avenue to the festival.
+Shuttles will pick you up next to the parking structure from 4–10:30 p.m. or you can take a 10-minute stroll down University Avenue to the festival.
 The last shuttle will depart from the parking structure at 9:30 p.m. and the last from the festival at 10:15 p.m.

 How Much It Costs